The Call of the Wild (1972 film)

-The Call of the Wild is a 1972 family adventure film directed by Ken Annakin and starring Charlton Heston, Michèle Mercier, Raimund Harmstorf, George Eastman, and Maria Rohm.

-Based on Jack London's 1903 novel The Call of the Wild, the film follows the adventures of Buck, a dog that is brought north to Canada to be used as a sled dog.
+The Call of the Wild is a 1972 northern adventure film directed by Ken Annakin, based upon Jack London's 1903 novel.
+It stars Charlton Heston, Michèle Mercier, Raimund Harmstorf, George Eastman, and Maria Rohm.
+The film follows the adventures of Buck, a dog that is brought north to Canada to be used as a sled dog.

 Plot

 John Thornton, a prospector in the 1897 Klondike Gold Rush, is trying to eke out a living in the harsh conditions of the bitterly cold Yukon region of Canada, with Buck the German Shepherd dog he befriends.
 Thornton struggles against unscrupulous rivals and natural hazards in the extreme conditions and is greatly helped by Buck who has his own story to tell: he was abducted from a family home and taken north to become a working sled dog.
 Man and dog forge a true bond of friendship, working together to survive life in the treacherous frozen North.
 Thornton is killed by Yeehat Indians, but Buck kills the men to avenge him.
 At the end of the film, Buck comes to the White River to mourn the place where Thornton died.